⌘+k ctrl+k

 • If you want to do fast or complicated calculations, the floating-point data types may be more appropriate.
 However, if you use the results for anything important, you should evaluate your implementation carefully for corner cases (ranges, infinities, underflows, invalid operations) that may be handled differently from what you expect and you should familiarize yourself with common floating-point pitfalls.
 The article “What Every Computer Scientist Should Know About Floating-Point Arithmetic” by David Goldberg and the floating point series on Bruce Dawson's blog provide excellent starting points.

-On most platforms, the REAL type has a range of at least 1E-37 to 1E+37 with a precision of at least 6 decimal digits.
+On most platforms, the FLOAT type has a range of at least 1E-37 to 1E+37 with a precision of at least 6 decimal digits.
 The DOUBLE type typically has a range of around 1E-307 to 1E+308 with a precision of at least 15 digits.
 Positive numbers outside of these ranges (and negative numbers ourside the mirrored ranges) may cause errors on some platforms but will usually be converted to zero or infinity, respectively.

 Universally Unique Identifiers (UUIDs)